dagerikhl/dedimon/README.md

 Supported adapters/games (see `src/features/adapters/types/IAdapterType.ts` and `src/features/adapters/ADAPTERS.ts`):

 - [7 Days to Die (`7-days-to-die`)](https://7daystodie.com/)
-  - _Note: While the server will start, we're currently unable to proxy the logs from the server, thus rendering several parts of the application unusable._
+  - _Note: We're currently unable to proxy the logs from the server terminal, so specifying a path to a log file in `SERVER_LOG_PATH` is required for the server to fully work._
+  - _Note: There seems to be some issues with writing the logfile, so this might not work either.
+The server should still start, but you won't get much output, making major parts of the application unusable._
 - [Enshrouded (`enshrouded`)](https://enshrouded.com/)
 - [Soulmask (`soulmask`)](https://mask.qoolandgames.com/)
-  - _Note: While the server will start, we're currently unable to proxy the logs from the server, thus rendering several parts of the application unusable._
+  - _Note: We're currently unable to proxy the logs from the server terminal, so specifying a path to a log file in `SERVER_LOG_PATH` is required for the server to fully work._
   - _Note: There are currently issues with the config file, so you may need to pass additional arguments to `SERVER_EXE_ARGS`: `-SteamServerName=<YOUR_SERVER_NAME>,-PSW=<your-password>,-Port=<your-port>,-QueryPort=<your-query-port>,adminpsw=<your-admin-password>`._
 - [V-rising (`v-rising`)](https://playvrising.com/)